wombat24455/profile-readme/README.md

 Apart from working on the discord bots mentioned above, I sometimes like to work on programming projects in my spare time, other than that I do a ton of gaming.

+I also tend to break a lot of shit

 ---

 ## Bot stuff